This article contains affiliate links and we may earn a commission if you make a purchase.

 3. Forward observer

-Unsurprisingly, it’s a role that carries considerable risk.
-Not only is there a complete lack of combat support, but there are also no supply lines, and things can go very wrong very quickly if caught.
+Not only do the forward observers have a lack of combat support, but there are also no supply lines, and things can go very wrong very quickly if caught.
 Forward observers are, therefore, highly trained and independent, and subject to a notorious selection process, with only a select few being deemed qualified for the task.

 In a similar vein to forward observers, cavalry scouts and recon units tread unchartered ground when it comes to conflict zones.
 They are usually at the tip of any advance and, therefore, meet the brunt of whatever resistance is lying in wait for them.